Flash09a14/Double-Pendulum-Simulation/README.md

 pygame.quit()
 ```
+Create an instance of both pendulums:
 ```py
 pendulum_1 = Pendulum(FIRST_P_LENGTH, FIRST_P_THETA, FIRST_P_MASS, FIRST_P_COLOR, FIRST_P_WIDTH, WIDTH / 2, HEIGHT/2)
 pendulum_2 = Pendulum(SECOND_P_LENGTH, SECOND_P_THETA, SECOND_P_MASS, SECOND_P_COLOR, SECOND_P_WIDTH, pendulum_1.end_x, pendulum_1.end_y)
 ```
-Creates an instance of both pendulums
+`positions` is an empty list for now, it will store the endpoint positions of a given pendulum (in this case, as we will see later, pendulum 2). `POSITION_LIMIT` is the max positions we can store (to avoid memory leaks and make the trail disappear with time). `ENABLE_TRAIL` is a boolean to enable the trail or not:
 ```py
 positions = []
 POSITION_LIMIT = 100
 ENABLE_TRAIL = True
 ```
-`positions` is an empty list for now, it will store the endpoint positions of a given pendulum (in this case, as we will see later, pendulum 2). `POSITION_LIMIT` is the max positions we can store (to avoid memory leaks and make the trail disappear with time). `ENABLE_TRAIL` is a boolean to enable the trail or not
+Check events in the main loop, quit when prompted.:
 ```py
 while running:
     for event in pygame.event.get():